Curry powder is a blend of spices that come together to give a warm and robust flavor to whatever dish it is used in.

 Traditionally, a masala (spice mix) is made by first toasting whole spices.
 Toasting releases some of the oils in the spices and makes the mixture more fragrant.

-The toasted and cooled spices are then ground finely in to a powder or pounded into a paste.
+The toasted and cooled spices are then ground finely in to a powder or pounded into a paste and then used for the day’s dish.

 Typically, this spice mixture is made fresh for each dish.
 That way, Indian chefs and home cooks really aren’t tied to any one flavor combination.
 (Like a set “Italian seasoning blend”.)
 They can vary the flavors, sweetness, heat, and so on, of their curry powder spice mix depending on what flavors they are looking for in their dish.

-While toasting whole spices and grinding them fresh will give you the most fragrant and flavorful curry powder, sometimes you just want easy access to curry powder, without the extra steps.
+While toasting whole spices and grinding them fresh for each recipe will give you the most fragrant and flavorful curry powder, sometimes you just want easy access to curry powder, without the extra steps.

-It’s made from spices that you probably already have ground in your pantry.
+We chose ingredients for our curry powder that you probably already have in your pantry.

 - coriander